 Educational Opportunity Program (EOP) students may be requested to complete and submit additional academic and financial application materials.

-- A letter from the Superintendent of the school district in which the student resides attesting to the student's completion of a program of home instruction that is the substantial equivalent of a four-year high school course of instruction; OR High School Equivalency Diploma; a passing score on the general comprehensive examination for the state high school equivalency diploma, (GED) and the diploma itself (when available).
+- A letter from the superintendent of the school district in which you reside attesting to your completion of a program of home instruction that is the substantial equivalent of a four-year high school course of instruction.